rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 **How it's going:** We would like help deciding what to do next.

-**Details:** pnkfelix spent a significant portion of 2021 learning about `rr` and `pernos.co`.
-They had hoped to spend some of 2022 trying to improve the experience when using those tools with Rust, but so far pnkfelix has failed to allocate sufficient time to make headway here.
+**Details:** @pnkfelix spent a significant portion of 2021 learning about `rr` and `pernos.co`.
+They had hoped to spend some of 2022 trying to improve the experience when using those tools with Rust, but so far @pnkfelix has failed to allocate sufficient time to make headway here.

-One thing that pnkfelix thinks would be great to deliver would be recreating `pernos.co`'s click-on-terminal behavior, which jumps to the point in the control flow where that specific character was emitted to stdout/stderr.
+One thing that @pnkfelix thinks would be great to deliver would be recreating `pernos.co`'s click-on-terminal behavior, which jumps to the point in the control flow where that specific character was emitted to stdout/stderr.